'We're in survival mode': how JenChan's restaurant in Atlanta hopes to outlast the COVID-19 pandemic

 JenChan’s received a PPP loan this spring.
 The restaurant ran a GoFundMe campaign in August that raised more than $10,000.

-“The servers aren’t making anything,” Emily Chan says.
+“The servers aren’t making anything,” Emily Chan said.
 “Because of our hours getting cut and our payroll going down, most of them are on unemployment insurance.”

 But the necessities of the pandemic have forced the Chans to keep their staff small.
-“When you have a small kitchen,” Emily Chan says, “you don’t want 3-4 people back there, even with masks, huffing and puffing and being close to each other to grab a sauté pan.”
+“When you have a small kitchen,” Emily Chan said, “you don’t want three to four people back there, even with masks, huffing and puffing and being close to each other to grab a sauté pan.”

 What does it mean to try to sustain a restaurant during a pandemic where so many are so burdened, where hundreds of thousands of Americans have lost their lives?